 The moon in your night sky may not fizz and bubble like this fizzy paint moon craft, but it’s still a fun way to dig into astronomy, chemistry, and art all at the same time!
 Let’s get into a cool STEAM project with our favorite chemical reaction, baking soda, and vinegar.

 Let’s whip up a batch of fizzing baking soda paint and use the opportunity to learn about the different phases of the moon and what causes us to see only part of the moon!
-This fun moon craft lets kids get creative and learn some simple astronomy in the process.
+This fun moon craft lets kids get creative and learn some simple astronomy.
+While you’re at it, make sure to check out these other fun space activities.

 - Black card stock or heavyweight paper